EE - part of the BT Group - has launched 5G in six cities across the UK, with more cities being added later.

 For example, network slices at a music concert could include

 - General internet access

 - Live video broadcast to TV

 - Broadcasting a 360-degree video experience to VR headsets

 Check out the video below to find out more.

 One of the most interesting ways 5G may be used in future is for remote surgery.

-BT and Ericsson have been working together on a connected glove that enables surgeons to operate remotely to perform procedures even though they might be on the other side of the world from the patient.
+BT and Ericsson have been working together on a connected glove that enables surgeons to operate remotely to perform procedures even though they might be in a different room.

 The doctor wears a connected glove that uses 5G to connect to a robotic arm which performs the physical part of the surgery.
 The robotic arm includes pressure sensors which allow the surgeon to feel what the robot feels.

 BT demonstrated the technique at New Scientist Live in London, which you can watch below: